Mega Millions after taxes: How much the winner could actually take home in Texas

 Winners can choose to have their prize money paid out in 30 payments over 29 years or in a lump sum.

-READ MORE: $785M Mega Millions jackpot for Tuesday night is 6th largest in US history
+READ MORE: Mega Millions jackpot grows to $1.35 billion, 2nd largest in game history

-If there is a single winner of the $940 million jackpot, those who pick the cash option will receive an estimated $483.5 million.
+If there is a single winner of the $1.35 billion jackpot, those who pick the cash option will receive an estimated $707.9 million.

 READ MORE: States that allow Mega Millions winners to remain anonymous